johnbayko/hicp/docs/hicp.rst

 mouse clicks or keystrokes, but can be generated in response to commands from the server, or from other sources.

-  Q. How is HICP pronounced?
+  Q: How is HICP pronounced?

-  A. If you're asking if you can pronounce it with a "u" in the second syllable, go ahead.
+  A: If you're asking if you can pronounce it with a "u" in the second syllable, go ahead.
 I pronounce the letters.

-  Q. Why "Holistic"?
+  Q: Why "Holistic"?

-  A. After a long, unpredictable, and improbably long path, it ends up being a tribute to the Douglas Adams book "Dirk Gently's Holistic Detective Agency".
+  A: After a long, unpredictable, and improbably long path, it ends up being a tribute to the Douglas Adams book "Dirk Gently's Holistic Detective Agency".